cheginit/UHWorkshop/README.md

 Note that for calculating initial values of turbulence paramaters, [CFD-online Turbulence Calculator](https://www.cfd-online.com/Tools/turbulence.php) can be used.

-Moreover, there are two ways of working with Praveiew's python module:
+Moreover, there are two ways of working with Praview's python module:
-1. Use files in Paraview's intallation folder.
-A good way to use this method is to write a bash script and include these lines:
+1. (recommended) Use python libraries in the Paraview's intallation folder.
+A good way to use this method is to write a bash script for calling the python script and include these two lines:
 ```bash
 ...
 export PYTHONPATH="$PYTHONPATH:$WM_THIRD_PARTY_DIR/platforms/linux64Gcc/ParaView-5.5.2/lib:$WM_THIRD_PARTY_DIR/platforms/linux64Gcc/ParaView-5.5.2/lib/python2.7/site-packages"